Are You An Enabler? 5 Signs You're Enabling Your Loved One's Addiction

 Addiction affects not just the abuser, but their family and friends.
 As a loved one, it can be difficult to accept that the addict has a problem so enabling behaviors become a coping mechanism.
-This is often done with the best of intentions but only furthers the problem.
-Below are five warning signs you are enabling your loved one's addiction.
+This is often done with the best of intentions but only furthers the problem, allowing the disease to progress and take over more of your life and the life of your loved ones.
+If you are worried that this may be the case, below are five warning signs you are enabling your loved one's addiction.

 You begin to project blame on others or yourself instead of recognizing the addict's actions.
 While pointing fingers solves nothing, an addict can't get better until they take responsibility for their own actions.
 This may also manifest itself as being overly harsh on others with similar problems, especially strangers or people you see on TV.
+It's much easier to talk about how terrible the drug addict is on the big screen than to have a conversation with the person beside you.
 The truth is, 9% of Americans needing treatment for substance abuse are receiving it, leaving 20.5 million people still in need.
 Your loved one is not alone, and neither is your family, but the first step in recovery is admitting you have a problem so that you can be the one to fix it.